Ad Inspector

 Ad Jobs

 Ad insertion data is collated and presented as an ad job.
-The scope of an ad job varies according to whether it belongs to a live stream or VOD content.
+The scope of an ad job varies by content type.

 -